What distracts you from blogging?

 If you have your email client open while you’re blogging, I bet you can’t resist the urge to check it every few minutes.
 Maybe your computer makes a little beeping sound when a new email arrives?

-Honestly, shutting down email is quite possibly the best thing you can do to improve your rate of “getting things done”.
+Honestly, shutting down email is quite possibly the best thing you can do to improve your productivity.

 Including blogging, but excluding answering emails!

 No concessions here.
 No little tips on what you can do if you must have email open.
-Shut the damn program and get on with writing some shit.
+Shut the damn program and get on with writing.
 Email can wait.

 8) Switch off your smartphone

 Do you remember the olden days, before mobile phones?
+Before smartphones.
 We all got by.

 The world never ground to a halt because we missed a call – it’s time to get some of that back.

-Switching off your smartphone will stop you sneakily accessing Facebook if your website blocker is switched on and your internet switched off.
+Switching off your smartphone will stop you sneakily checking Facebook if your website blocker is switched on and your internet switched off.

 If it’s important, the caller will leave a message.
 If they don’t, it was probably a major distraction neatly avoided.
 Go you!